That's What I Said: Fully-Controllable Talking Face Generation: Method

-To generate well-synchronised videos $x_g$ with the input audio conditions, we adopt a sync loss function, which utilises a pre-trained SyncNet~\cite{chung2017out} comprising an audio encoder and a video encoder.
-Many previous works~\cite{min2022styletalker, park2022synctalkface, prajwal2020lip, wang2022one, ma2023styletalk} utilise modified versions of SyncNet with altered objective functions, to improve lip-sync quality.
-We use a modified SyncNet introduced in~\cite{min2022styletalker} to enhance the lip representations.
+To generate well-synchronised videos $x_g$ according to the input audio conditions, we adopt a sync loss function, which leverages a pre-trained SyncNet~\cite{chung2017out} comprising an audio encoder and a video encoder.
+Many works~\cite{min2022styletalker, park2022synctalkface, prajwal2020lip, wang2022one, ma2023styletalk} modify the SyncNet with altered objective functions, to further improve lip synchronisation quality.
+We use the modified SyncNet introduced in~\cite{min2022styletalker} to enhance our model's lip representations.

 The distance between the features of a video and its synchronised audio, extracted from the pre-trained Syncnet model, should be close to 0.
 From this, we minimise the following sync loss:

 where $f_a$ and $f_v$ denote the audio encoder and video encoder of SyncNet respectively.